All charms: migration to channels¶

 Select the channels¶

-Charm delivery includes a list of all the tracks available to the OpenStack charms.
+The Charm delivery page includes a list of all the tracks available to the OpenStack charms.

 if Ceph Octopus is running, then any Ceph charm that supports the